pleroma-social/pleroma/docs/administration/CLI_tasks/config.md

 {! backend/administration/CLI_tasks/general_cli_task_info.include !}

-## Transfer config from file to DB.
+## Transfer config from file to DB

 !!! note
     You need to add the following to your config before executing this command: